-Again, I can’t stress enough to use fresh, whole strawberries or strawberries cut in half.
+I can’t stress enough to use fresh, whole strawberries or strawberries cut in half for this recipe.
 If you use frozen strawberries or diced strawberries, too much liquid will release, causing a gummy dessert.

 - 2 pounds fresh strawberries, washed, dried, hulled, and halved

 - ½ cup (100 g) granulated sugar

 - Preheat the oven to 350°F and spray a 10-inch cast-iron skillet with nonstick cooking spray.
 (You could also use a 9×13-inch baking dish.)